MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-performance-narrow-vs-wide-plans.md

    - The impacted number of rows is greater than 250.
    - The memory of leaf index is at least 1/1000 of the max server memory setting.
 1. Wide Plans boost performance at the expense of consuming additional memory.
-1. If the expected query plan is not used, it may be due to the stale statistics (not reporting correct data size), Max Server Memory setting or other unrelated issues like parameter sensitive plans.
+1. If the expected query plan isn't used, it may be due to the stale statistics (not reporting correct data size), Max Server Memory setting or other unrelated issues like parameter sensitive plans.
-1. The duration of UPDATEs using a wide plan depends on several factors and in some casesit may take longer than narrow plans.
+1. The duration of UPDATEs using a wide plan depends on several factors and in some cases it may take longer than narrow plans.
 1. Trace flag [8790](https://learn.microsoft.com/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8790) will force Wide plan;trace flag [2338](https://learn.microsoft.com/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf2338) will force Narrow plan